NicoPotamus/HomeLab/Siem/README.md

 Now lets add and test another rule!
 To do so just append another rule to the <u>/etc/suricata/rules/local.rules</u> such as:

-`alert http any any -> any any (msg:"Alert: Someone is trying to be a 'professional overthinker' on social media instead of working.
-Get back to the grind!"; content:"tiktok"; nocase; http_header; classtype:policy-violation; sid:9000002; rev:1;)`
+`alert ssh any any -> $HOME_NET 22 (msg:"SSH Connection Attempt Detected"; flow:to_server,established; threshold: type limit, track by_src, count 1, seconds 60; classtype:misc-activity; sid:1000001; rev:1;)`

+This rule detects any ssh attempt connections.

 Then restart suricata and check your rules syntax: